Diogo2b/tuto-astro/src/pages/posts/post-4.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: Mon quatrième billet de blog
+title: My Fourth Blog Post
-author: Apprenti Astro
+author: Astro Learner
-description: "Ce billet apparaîtra tout seul !"
+description: "This post will show up on its own!"
 image:
   url: "https://docs.astro.build/default-og-image.png"
-  alt: "Le mot « astro » sur fond d'illustration de planètes et d'étoiles."
+  alt: "The word astro against an illustration of planets and stars."
 pubDate: 2022-08-08
-tags: ["astro", "réussites"]
+tags: ["astro", "successes"]
 ---

-Ce billet devrait apparaître avec mes autres billets de blog, car `Astro.glob()` renvoie une liste de tous mes billets pour créer ma liste.
+This post should show up with my other blog posts, because `Astro.glob()` is returning a list of all my posts in order to create my list.